rabbitmq/erlang-rpm/README.md

 This is a zero dependency 64-bit Erlang RPM package that provides just enough to run RabbitMQ.
 It may be easier to install than RPMs provided by Erlang Solutions in certain environments.
+It may or may not be suitable for running other Erlang-based software or 3rd party RabbitMQ plugins.

 ## Provided Erlang/OTP Versions

-The package currently targets Erlang/OTP `18.3.x`, `19.0.x`, and `19.1.x`.
+The package currently targets Erlang/OTP `19.0.x` and `19.1.x`.
 Only 64-bit packages are provided.

 ## Supported CentOS Versions

+ * CentOS 7
  * CentOS 6
- * CentOS 7

 ## Release Artifacts

-Package builds can be obtained [from GitHub](https://github.com/rabbitmq/erlang-rpm/releases), [Package Cloud](https://packagecloud.io/rabbitmq/erlang), [Bintray](https://bintray.com/rabbitmq/erlang), and [from rabbitmq.com](http://www.rabbitmq.com/releases/erlang/).
+Binary packages can be obtained [from GitHub](https://github.com/rabbitmq/erlang-rpm/releases), [Package Cloud](https://packagecloud.io/rabbitmq/erlang), and [Bintray](https://bintray.com/rabbitmq/erlang).

 ## Building from Source